-Mathematics is a core subject in the National Curriculum.
-At Chantry, we use the White Rose Maths Hubs small steps as the basis for implementing the statutory requirements of the programme of study for mathematics.
+Mathematics is a core subject in the National Curriculum, and we use the National Numeracy Strategy as the basis for implementing the statutory requirements of the programme of study for mathematics.

 We carry out the curriculum planning in mathematics in three phases (long-term/yearly, medium-term/termly and short-term/weekly).
-The National Curriculum gives an outline of what the children need to know in the long term, while our yearly teaching programme from White Rose Maths Hubs identifies the key objectives (small steps) in mathematics that we teach in each year.
+The National Curriculum gives an outline of what the children need to know in the long term, while our yearly teaching programme identifies the key objectives in mathematics that we teach in each year.

-Our medium-term mathematics plans, which are taken from the White Rose Maths Hubs small steps, define what we teach.
+Our medium-term mathematics plans, which are adopted from the new curriculum and give details of the main teaching objectives for each unit, define what we teach.
 They ensure an appropriate balance and distribution of work across each unit.
 These plans are kept and reviewed by the Mathematics Subject Leader and the rest of SLT.
-They are also put on the school website for parents and carers to access.

 It is the class teacher who has the responsibility of the weekly plans for the teaching of mathematics.
-These weekly plans list a learning objective for the lesson, the small step being covered and any key questions.
-The class teacher puts plans onto the planning drive on Sharepoint.
+These weekly plans list the specific learning objectives for each lesson, together with appropriate steps to success and give details of how the lessons are to be taught.
+The class teacher puts plans onto the planning drive on the cloud.
 Teaching assistants also have the plans shared with them on a weekly (Monday briefing) or on a daily basis if there are amendments to the lesson sequence.
-Included in our weekly planning is a daily mental maths or arithmetic warm-up, where a range of mental strategies are explored each week.
-In the Autumn term, these focus heavily on key skills including number bonds and multiplication tables knowledge.
-On weeks where number is not the focused topic a separate number lesson will taught to help maintain fluency in number.
+Included in our weekly planning is a daily mental maths or arithmetic lesson where a range of mental strategies are explored each week.
+On weeks where number is not the focused topic a separate number lesson will taught to help maintain the child's skill set.